sandeep-papudesi/my-social-connect-api/README.md

 ## Setup

-Clone the source code from GIT repository using below command
+Clone the source code from GIT repository using below command or download it from GIT repo

 ```
 C:>git clone https://github.com/sandeep-papudesi/my-social-connect-api